mihailthebuilder/crypto-research/README.md

 ![correlation matrix timeseries](btc-corr-ts.png)

-As per the chart, there doesn't seem to be a clear trend in the correlation coefficients so my worries ended up being unfounded.
+As per the chart, there doesn't seem to be a clear trend in the correlation coefficients so my worries were put to rest.

 ### Returns backtesting